REF-RAS/mgv_bound_detector/README.md

 ## The Method

-The method adopted in the package is based on conventional object extraction by identifying the bound/wall based on its expected normal vector, which should have a pitch (angle) close to zero.
-The yaw (angle)
+The method adopted in the package is based on conventional object extraction by identifying the bound/wall based on its expected normal vector.
+The normal vectors are handled as unit vectors and so the range of its components (roll, pitch and yaw) are in the range 0 to 1.
+A vertical bound/wall should have a pitch (component) close to zero.
+A vectical wall that blocks the way should also have a yaw (component) closer to 1.0.

+The normal vectors of the latest depth map are computed regularly (at the update rate) for every location in the map.
+The normal vectors are filtered so that only those considered to be part of a vertical wall of a minimal height will remain.
+The height is estimated by the nunber of pixels along each column sharing a similar normal vector.
+Finally, The distance is computed using geometry based on the camera intrinsics.

 The method has not included modelling of the roll/pitch/yaw (RPY) of the mobile ground vehicle.
 However, if such a model exists, it can be easily used to compensate for the mis-alignment of the depth camera.
 A suggested extention to this package is adding a subscriber to read the RPY from a ROS message stream and to use it in error correction of the normal map.